simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-cybersecurity-in-the-era-of-remote-work/index.en.md

 For example, **an organization can require employees to use two-factor authentication when accessing company email accounts**.
 This can be done through an app like Google Authenticator, which generates a code that the employee must enter in addition to their password.

-**It's important to note that two-factor authentication is not foolproof**.
+**Note that two-factor authentication is not foolproof**.
 Employees should be trained on how to recognize and avoid phishing attacks that attempt to steal two-factor authentication codes.

 **Overall, two-factor authentication is an essential aspect of remote work cybersecurity**.
 Organizations should encourage employees to use two-factor authentication for all accounts that contain sensitive information and provide training on how to use it properly.